Swiftintern/Swiftintern/application/configuration/README.md

 ## Configuration ##
-Contains Keys and Password of various Web Services to be using in the application
+Contains files for storing conﬁguration variables of various services we will use in application

+### Why INI? ###
+The INI (initialization) ﬁle format is the standard format for conﬁguration ﬁles in the Windows operating system.
+It is simple to change, and relatively simple to parse.